Obama to unveil economic plan in September speech

 Those talks failed and Congress forged a lesser deal that created a powerful 12-member congressional panel given the task of finding up to $1.5 trillion or more in savings to tackle the deficit.
 If it does not agree on at least $1.2 trillion in savings, automatic spending cuts that hit a wide range of government programs would be triggered.

-(Additional reporting by JoAnne Allen, Laura MacInnis, David Alexander, Donna Smith, Deborah Charles and David Morgan in Washington; Editing by Will Dunham and Philip Barbara)
+(Additional reporting by Laura MacInnis, David Alexander, Donna Smith, Deborah Charles and David Morgan in Washington; Editing by Will Dunham)